Something went wrong

 Short Term Trends

-Nassau’s overall heating oil usage varies annually depending on winter temperatures.
-As the temperature outside gets colder, homes’ furnaces need to burn more and more fuel oil to keep the house warm inside.
+Nassau’s overall oil usage changes each year based on the severity of the winter.
+As the temperature outside dips, homes’ furnaces need to burn more and more fuel oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Nassau was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Nassau County Average Winter Temperature